(Disclosure: Some of the links below may be affiliate links)

 Life Insurance 3a vs invested 3a

-Finally, let’s make a small comparison of some products.
+Finally, we can make a small comparison of some products.
 We will have to assume a few things:

 - The bank 3a account will return 0.1% per year, and there are no fees